cebix/frodo4/README.md

    and wait for things to unfold.
 If you are being asked to swap disks, press F10 to bring up the settings window again and mount the appropriate .D64 file (the “Next Disk” button also usually produces the desired result).
-2. If the "LOADING" message stays on the screen for more than 10 seconds, you'll probably have to start the game manually after the loading process has finished.
+2. If the “LOADING” message stays on the screen for more than 10 seconds, you'll probably have to start the game manually after the loading process has finished.
 Because the Commodore 1541 is one of the slowest storage devices known to mankind, this may take up to two minutes.
 If you're too impatient